sahithir27/WebDesign/README.md

 - As a user, I can read/write blogs about the event attended which makes easier for people to get an overview about the happening.
 - As a user, I can view all my events under the event date displayed on the calender which makeseasier to keep a track of all the events.
 - As a user, I can unregister for an event from Myevents section so that event is no longer visible on the page.
+- As a Admin, I can create a new event.
+- As a Admin, I can delete an event.
+- As an Admin, I can get the number of registered users for an event.
 - As a user, I can sign out.